Lauren J. Krivo

 Office: Davison Hall, 111

 Lauren Krivo is Professor of Sociology at Rutgers University and a faculty affiliate of the Program in Criminal Justice.
 Her research seeks to understand the interconnections among societal racialized structures, changing social structural conditions, and inequality in crime, violence and other outcomes across racial and ethnic groups in the United States.
-Her book with Ruth D. Peterson, Divergent Social Worlds: Neighborhood Crime and the Racial-Spatial Divide (Russell Sage 2010) shows that inequalities in crime across neighborhoods of distinct colors are rooted in the extraordinary differentials in community conditions that are core components of the segregated structure of U.S. urban areas.
+Her book with Ruth D. Peterson, Divergent Social Worlds: Neighborhood Crime and the Racial-Spatial Divide (Russell Sage 2010) shows that inequalities in crime across neighborhoods of distinct colors are rooted in the extraordinary differentials in community conditions that are core components of segregation within U.S. urban areas.

-She is currently conducting the second wave of the National Neighborhood Crime Study with María B. Vélez and Christopher J. Lyons which will provide the only national panel data on crime in neighborhoods across the United States (funded by the National Science Foundation).
-The first article from this project is published in the Du Bois Review and shows unanticipated increases in violent and property crime in some urban neighborhoods despite the overall U.S. crime decline.
-These increasing crime trends are largely limited to a subset of Black neighborhoods, and are the products of racialized differences in neighborhood economic and housing instability leading up to and following the Great Recession.
+She is currently analyzing the second wave of the National Neighborhood Crime Study (NNCS2) which she collected with María B. Vélez and Christopher J. Lyons.
+The NNCS2 provide the only national panel data on crime in neighborhoods across the United States.
+The first articles from this project show (1) an increase in the relative crime gap between African American and other ethno-racial neighborhoods; and (2) unanticipated increases in violent and property crime in that are largely limited to a subset of Black neighborhoods.
+These changes are the products of racialized differences in neighborhood economic and housing instability leading up to and following the Great Recession.

 Krivo is the co-founder of the Racial Democracy, Crime and Justice Network (RDCJN) with Ruth D. Peterson.
-The RDCJN is a national network of scholars that seeks to broaden scholarship at the intersection of race, crime, and justice, and promote the success of junior scholars of color through its Summer Research Institute.
-The RDCJN is currently headed by Rod Brunson and Jody Miller at Rutgers University-Newark.
+The RDCJN is a national network of scholars that seeks to broaden scholarship at the intersection of race, crime, and justice, and promotes the success of junior scholars of color through its Summer Research Institute.
+The RDCJN is currently headed by Rod Brunson (Northeastern University) and Jody Miller (Rutgers University-Newark).

 Krivo was the Principal Investigator for the National Science Foundation funded project “EAGER: Developing an Application for Assessing Respondent Experiences of Their Surroundings in Real Time” (SES-1520778) with co-PIs Zaire Dinzey-Flores, Janne Lindqvist, and Hana Shepherd.
 The software code developed in the project for an in-person tablet-based survey and an application for use on mobile devices (app) to collect GPS location data, ecological momentary assessment (EMA) surveys, and implicit association test (IAT) results is available at the following location: